Spruce Pine, North Carolina: History

 On August 4, 2007, the downtown area of Spruce Pine was threatened when an arsonist set fire to several buildings downtown.
-The fires, which brought firemen from four counties around Spruce Pine, severely damaged the building housing Cheapskates Music on Lower Street, and caused some tense moments when it seemed that the fires might spread out of control and consume the downtown area.
+The fires, which brought firefighters from four counties around Spruce Pine, severely damaged the building that housed Cheapskates Music on Lower Street and caused some tense moments when it seemed that the fires might spread out of control and consume the downtown area.

+The town suffered flooding and devastation as a result of Hurricane Helene in 2024.

 The Downtown Spruce Pine Historic District and Gunter Building are listed on the National Register of Historic Places.

-Spruce Pine is the exclusive supplier of sand to Augusta National Golf Club.